emca-it/ITRS-Log-Analytics-7.x/04-User_Manual/04-User_Manual.md

 #### Example response

-The response is the original response from OpenSearch:
+The response is the original response from Enegry Logserver:

 ```json
 {